-This wooded trail system consists of a number of loops ranging in length from 0.3 to 3.4 miles.
+This wooded trail system consists of many of loops offering an infinate number of distances.
 The trails are a mixture of packed earth and rocky surfaces that have various elevation inclines throughout the area, and are used by hikers, mountain bikers, snowshoers, cross-country skiers, horseback riders, and snowmobilers.

 Allowed uses within the trail network include hiking, mountain biking, horseback riding, ATVing, cross-country skiing, snowshoeing, and snowmobiling.
 Trails and trail sections are marked to show allowed uses.
 Please respect the signs.